rahulsingh2312/botx/botx/README.md

 - Modify the prompt in the `src/app/api/tweet/route.js` file to match your unique tone, style, or use case.

 ### Step 3: Deploy to Vercel
-- Deploy the bot to Vercel for automated, scheduled tweets.
+- Deploy the bot to Vercel
-- (default) (u can just change this if u vercel pro) Check `vercel.json` to set the post frequency (default is 1 post per day).

 ### Step 3.5: Change the link in github workflow
 - The deployed link you will get from vercel change it in .github/workflow/tweet-bot.yml